-1. The driveway must be setback from the closest side boundary by at least 500mm to allow for landscaping strip.
+2. The driveway must be setback from the closest side boundary by at least 400mm to allow for landscaping strip.

-2. The driveway may match the width of the garage and must taper as it approaches the front boundary so that it generally matches the width of the crossover.
-Excessive concreting in the front yard ill not be permitted.
+3. The driveway may match the width of the garage and must taper as it approaches the front boundary so that it generally matches the width of the crossover.
+No more than 50% of the front garden is to comprise hard paved surfaces, such as the driveway and pedestrian paths.
+Excessive concreting in the front yard will not be permitted.

-3.14 - Your landscaping
+3.14 YOUR LANDSCAPING